heitor-sampaio/worldtrip/README.md

   - Basic menu
   - Set/Unset favourites cities as a logged user app feature
   - Local browser storage of favourites cities
+- **v0.0.3 - 14/06/22 | New features**
+  - Account creation
+  - Rework on login system
+  - Roles and permissions to users actions
+  - Editors now can add cities to continents
+  - Images upload

 ## Want to contribute? 🚀